 Question 1: Am I Wearing My Baby too Low?

 The most common reason for discomfort when carrying a child is carrying the child below one’s centre of gravity.
-This area of the body is the place of concentrated mass, which is approximately your navel area.
+This area of the body is the place of concentrated mass, approximately your navel area.
 If your baby’s legs are unsupported and dangling below your navel or, if your baby is so low that you cannot kiss the top of his or her head, the weight of your little one is most likely below your centre of gravity.
-The uneven distribution of weight on your body will cause the muscles in your upper body to tighten and contract and over time, these overworked muscles can become tight and sore.
+The uneven distribution of weight on your body will cause upper body muscle to tighten and contract, and over time, these overworked muscles can become tight and sore.

 When using a carrier, place your baby onto your body at or above your belly button depending on the size of your baby.
-Ensure the carrier supports your baby's legs and knees at hip height and bent at a 90-degree angle.
-Also, ensure that your baby is up close and snug with you so you and your child can move as one.
+Ensure the carrier supports your baby's legs, knees at hip height and bent at a 90-degree angle, your baby should be up close, snuggled with you so you two can move as one.

 Question 2: Is It My Carrier?

-Often, new parents receive a carrier as a gift and in turn, they feel obligated to use it even if it is not what they would have chosen.
-Word of advice, do not feel obligated to use the carrier if you feel discomfort or pain.
+New parents oftentimes receive a carrier as a gift and in turn they feel obligated to use it even if it is not what they would have chosen. **You are the one who has to wear it so don’t feel obligated to use the carrier if there is discomfort or pain while using it!
+If you consider using a carrier as part of your routine, consider trying different carriers to see what works for you ** Word of advice, do not feel obligated to use the carrier if you feel discomfort or pain.
 You are the one who has to wear it.
-Whether you received a carrier as a gift or chose a carrier that is not working for you, consider trying a few different carriers to see what works for you.
+Whether you received a carrier as a gift or chose a carrier that is not working for you, consider trying a few different carriers to see what works.

 There are a few ways to go about it.
-You can purchase a carrier and try it out and return it if it is a no go.
-You can pay for a babywearing consultation from an educator who will most likely have a variety of carriers for you to choose or, you can borrow from a baby carrier lending library in your area.
+You can purchase a carrier, try it out and return it if it is a no go or you can pay for a babywearing consultation from an educator who will most likely have a variety of carriers for you to choose and finally, you can borrow from a baby carrier lending library in your area!